MKrad-Git/MKrad-Git/README.md

 ## Hello! 👋
 ---
-Hello, my name is Mikhail I'm mainly using python right now.
-I started with python when I was young and a like to use it for a lot of my projects, but I'm also learning C and C++.
-I'm always trying to come up with a new project or idea that teaches me how to use something new whether that be a new library or a new language.
+Hello, my name is Mikhail, I have been using Python for 8+ years for personal projects.
+I am currently enrolled in the University of Massachusetts Lowell Honors Computer Science Program learning C and C++.
+My biggest achievement is a proffitable trading algorithm.
+I am always looking to learn more whether it’s additional programming languages or different projects to continue developing my skills and capabilities.

 ---
 ## Stats